pchyuk/Obsidian_remote/3학년 겨울학기(24-W)/LEVEL-UP OPic반/Chapter 1. House & Neighborhood.md

 친구들이랑 볼링친 썰

 Yeah, Let me tell you about my memorable experience in my neighborhood.
-When I meet my friend near my house,
+When I meet my friend near my house, we ususally go to the bowling room.
+My friends are pretty good at playing bowling, so we spent time totally exciting.
+To play more fun, we used to play

 ---
 ## Q3.
 Think about your overall living experience now compared to the pase.
 What has improved, and what do you miss about your previous home?